deezombiedude612/oop-labs/src/lab04.md

 ## Extra Activity: Bubble Sort

-Write a program that sorts an array of integers using bubble sort.

 Bubble sort works by swapping adjacent elements if they are not in the desired order.
 This process repeats from the beginning of the array until all elements are in order.